 .
 Built in 2004, to designs by Peter Eisenman and Buro Happold the memorial consists of 2,711 concrete pillars arranged in a grid on an undulating surface.
 From the periphery, none of the pillars seem larger than knee height but as you enter the memorial, the pillars rise as the ground slopes down eliciting an uneasy, slightly confusing feeling.

 The memorial is best experienced alone – if you are in a group I suggest splitting up for a while and meeting up when you are finished.
 Please resist the urge to play a game of tag or climb onto the pillars.
 It is against the rules of the memorial, but more importantly will detract from the experience of everyone there, including you.

 This has become a bit (actually a lot) of a Berlin institution over the past few years.
-Most Sundays during the warmer months, from 3pm, the affable Irishman Joe Hatchiban arrives on his trusty bike, sets up his amazing portable sound system, and launches a karaoke session the likes of which you have never before experienced.
-In front of an enthusiastic audience of hundreds of cheering and sometimes booing listeners, hopefuls and wannabes unleash their inner pop-star on the amphitheatre stage located in this park which in a previous life formed part of the death strip of The Berlin Wall.
+Most Sundays during the warmer months, from 3 pm, the affable Irishman Joe Hatchiban arrives on his trusty bike, sets up his amazing portable sound system and launches a karaoke session the likes of which you have never before experienced.
+In front of an enthusiastic audience of hundreds of cheering and sometimes booing listeners, hopefuls and wannabes unleash their inner pop-star on the amphitheater stage located in this park which in a previous life formed part of the death strip of The Berlin Wall.

 Whether you want to get up and sing, or are content to cheer from the sidelines, this is a really fun way to spend a sunny Sunday afternoon.
 There is a massive Fleamarket located in the park that is also worth a look, and which also has a bunch of tasty morsels on offer if you get peckish.